What is Switch Virtual Interface (SVI)

 - The switch virtual interface (SVI) is faster than router-on-a-stick because everything is hardware switched and routed.

-- It is not required any external links from the switch to the router for routing.
+- It does not require any external links from the switch to the router for routing.

-- The limitation of one link is over in this method because we can use Layer 2 Ether Channels between the switches to get more bandwidth.
+- In this method, the limitation of one link is over because we can use Layer 2 Ether Channels between the switches to get more bandwidth.

 Disadvantages

-The only disadvantage of layer 3 switches, it is too much costly.
+The only disadvantage of layer 3 switches is that they are too costly.